Fiona-T/pension-pal/README.md

 The target audience are employees of any age, working in Ireland (pension features differ in different countries, and the information to be recorded is specifically based on Irish pensions).
 Employees who are not part of a pension scheme are still part of the target market, because they can still record their employment details (which can be used at a later date to determine eligibility for the State Pension Contributory), and it may also help them to learn some information about pensions so that they might set one up.

+Of particular interest within the target market are women, who traditionally participate less in the pension system; and younger people, who are traditionally not as aware of pensions as older workers.

 ### User’s goals:
 - Users want to be able to record details of their employments, and the pension (if any) attached to their employment
 - Users want to be able to add more records over time, as they start and finish different jobs, with different pensions attached